 Prison

-The next phase of the sex offender’s journey is usually prison, which will be discussed in this section.
+The next phase of the sex offender’s journey is usually prison, which will now be discussed.
 In March 2021, 18% of the UK prison population was serving a sentence for a sex offence, this was the second highest category after violence against the person (GOV.UK, 2021).
-The rationale for use of prisons when responding to criminal behaviour is to serve three purposes: deterrence from offending, ensuring the safety of the public by temporarily removing offenders from the general population, and rehabilitation (Kifer et al., 2003).
-However, there is evidence that prison does not effectively meet two of these aims.
-In terms of deterrence, despite the use of prisons as a risk management tool increasing over the past quarter of a century, they are not effective at preventing crime (Lee & McCrary, 2018).
+Custodial sentences serve three purposes: deterrence from offending, ensuring the safety of the public by temporarily removing offenders from the general population, and rehabilitation (Kifer et al., 2003).
+However, prison does not effectively meet these aims.
+In terms of deterrence, despite the increasing use of prisons over the past quarter of a century, they are not effective at preventing crime (Lee & McCrary, 2018).

-The fact that prison itself does not deter crime would not be as much of an issue if prisons successfully achieved their rehabilitation aim; however, the evidence that they do so is weak, at best (see Petrich et al., 2021 for review).
-Prisoners are much more likely to experience mental disorder than are the general population, particularly in the form of addiction (Graham, 2019; Na & Cho, 2019; Petersen et al., 2014; Tweed, et al., 2019) and are, therefore, less likely to actively engage with rehabilitative programmes.
-Indeed, prisoners’ exhibit rates of psychological distress that are equivalent to psychiatric inpatients and higher than those in forensic mental health facilities (Otte et al., 2017).
+The failure to achieve the deterrence aim would not be problematic if prisons successfully rehabilitated offenders; however, there is only weak evidence that they do (see Petrich et al., 2021 for review).
+Prisoners experience higher rates of mental disorder, particularly addiction, than the general population, (Graham, 2019; Na & Cho, 2019; Petersen et al., 2014; Tweed, et al., 2019); indeed, prisoners exhibit more psychological distress than those in forensic mental health facilities, and equivalent levels to psychiatric inpatients(Otte et al., 2017).
 While mental disorder may precede reception, wellbeing scores decline across time while incarcerated, and decline further during subsequent incarcerations (Tweed et al., 2019).
-Given the high rates of mental disorder and general conditions in prison, the system is unable to cope, with less than half of prisoners with a known diagnosis pre-reception receiving treatment for more than 10% of their stay (Martin et al., 2018).
+Given the high rates of mental disorder and general conditions in prison, the system is unable to cope, with less than half of prisoners with a pre-reception diagnosis receiving treatment for more than 10% of their stay (Martin et al., 2018).
 Not only does this result in a self-perpetuating cycle of drug use, violence, and deprivation, but it also results in poor mental and physical health at release, which are known risk factors for recidivism (Wallace & Wang, 2020).
-In addition, the present conditions result in minimal rehabilitation efforts, with such programmes (which will be discussed more below), perhaps unsurprisingly given their dearth, being ineffective at reducing recidivism.

-These factors are true for all prisoners but there are also additional issues specific to sex offenders.
-Namely, within the system, sex offenders have been described as ‘outcasts’ (Akerstrom, 1986 as cited in Hogue and Peebles, 1997), with some suggesting that this extends from prisoner attitudes to staff attitudes (Mann, 2016).
+While this is common across all prisoners, sex offenders experience additional crime-specific issues because, within the system, they are perceived as ‘outcasts’ (Akerstrom, 1986 as cited in Hogue and Peebles, 1997), by fellow prisoner and staff (Mann, 2016).
 Mann (2016) emphasises the extreme nature of the antagonism of other “non-sex offenders” by highlighting the targeting and, in one case, death of sexual offenders in prison riots.
-This has meant that separate units and/or prisons have been set up for sexual offenders, again making them appear different from other offenders and potentially acting to encourage them to self-identify with, and learn from one another, normalising adverse sexual behaviours further.
+This has resulted in separate units and/or prisons for sexual offenders, exacerbatingtheir othering, , potentially encouraging them to self-identify with, and learn from one another, further normalising adverse sexual behaviours.